 How to Design a Weekly Worship Service for Protestant Christians

 Church services, whether on Sunday morning, Saturday evening or mid-week, are a vital time of fellowship and learning.
-And putting together all the pieces that make a successful service requires good organization and communication between ministries.
+Staying aigned with God's plan while balancing all the pieces that make a successful service requires good organization and communication.

 Every worship service consists of a series of elements.
 Many remain the same from week to week, but others may be utilized on particular Sundays to highlight events within or outside the church.